entando/entando-docs/vuepress/docs/v7.1/docs/reference/deployment-structure.md

 * New APIs
 * Legacy Entando plugins
 * New database tables
-* Other extensions to the entando-core
+* Other extensions to the `entando-core`

-It is recommended that most extensions to the Entando Platform are made in the microservices.
+In most cases, microservices should be used to extend the platform.
 However, legacy integrations, extensions to the CMS, and migrations from earlier Entando versions may require changes to the **entando-de-app**.

 ## App Builder
 The **App Builder** is the user-friendly frontend UI for the `entando-de-app`.
-A ReactJS application, it is served via node in the default deployment.
-In a quickstart deployment, the App Builder container is deployed in the EntandoApp multi-container pod.
+A ReactJS application, it is served via Node in the default deployment.
 It communicates with the `entando-de-app` and the Entando Component Manager via [REST
 APIs](../consume/entando-apis.md).
 The Component Manager provides information about bundles deployed to the Local Hub.

 * GitHub: <https://github.com/entando/app-builder/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/app-builder/>

 #### Customization
-The App Builder is customized as part of many Entando implementations.
+The **App Builder** is customized as part of many Entando implementations.
-It can be customized via [configuration micro frontends](../../tutorials/create/mfe/widget-configuration.md) and with [Entando Platform Capabilities (EPCs)](../../tutorials/create/mfe/epc.md).
+It can be customized via [configuration micro frontends](../../tutorials/create/mfe/widget-configuration.md) and [Entando Platform Capabilities (EPCs)](../../tutorials/create/mfe/epc.md).

 ## Entando Component Manager
 The **Entando Component Manager** provides the link between the `entando-de-app`, or your custom core instance, and the Local Hub.
 It queries the Entando Kubernetes service to fetch available bundles that have been deployed as custom resources inside the cluster.

-The Component Manager also administers the relationships between an Entando Application and the installed plugins.
+The **Component Manager** also administers the relationships between an Entando Application and the installed plugins.
 This is seen in the plugin link custom resource in Kubernetes.

 * GitHub: <https://github.com/entando-k8s/entando-component-manager/>